Sexual Violence: An Introduction

 - A significant portion of sexual violence is perpetrated by children.
 About 36% of child sexual abuse is perpetrated by juveniles.

 - Most who commit acts of sexual violence never do so again once they are held accountable.
-Since most who sexually assault others are never caught, this creates a problem because much of our focus is on highly punitive registration and notification schemes that were built on a myth rather than preventing sexual violence through educated and mentally healthy communities.
+Since most who sexually assault others are never caught, this creates a problem because much of our focus is on highly punitive registration and notification schemes that were built on the myth of high recidivism rather than preventing sexual violence through educated and mentally healthy communities.

 - Many sexual assault victims do not wish for harsh penalties on the person who abused them.
-Like myself, they believe that probation, mental health treatment, and education are sufficient to ensure someone never harms another person, and these options are thoroughly supported by the research into the effects of sentencing within the criminal justice system.
+They believe that probation, mental health treatment, and education are sufficient to ensure someone never harms another person, and these options are thoroughly supported by the research into the effects of sentencing within the criminal justice system.